 Note: There is a print link embedded within this post, please visit this post to print it.

-*create chipotle puree by blending a can of gluten free chipotle in adobo sauce in the blender until smooth.
-Store in a covered jar in the refrigerator for up to 6 months.
+*to make chipotle puree, blend a can of chipotle in adobo sauce in the blended until pureed.
+Store in a covered container in the refrigerator and use as desired.

 Ready for dessert?